HeWhoRoams/TV_series_TVDB_Sync/README.md

 Usage: I keep the config file in a tools directory on my C drive, and copy and paste the python script to whatever directory I am looking to parse and rename.
 The config file stays in that location.

+Note: you will need an account at TheTVDB.com and to request a free API key.

 File Renaming Script - Installation Guide